WHO WE ARE

 Ms. Hess is an actor, playwright, director, Arts educator and artistic director of The Hess Collective.
 (THC)

 THC’s inaugural work, LOVE TRADE, premiered at La MaMa during their Tony-Award 2018 season.
 Their subsequent work, SPOILED, was in a developmental workshop at Dixon Place in 2019; the second co-production with La MaMa was postponed in 2020.
+NO RESERVATION, the third co-production with LaMaMa, premiered in 2025.

 Ms. Hess’ other ensemble works include PERFECT CURIOSITY, developed at The O’Neill Theater Center/NYU; SCARBERIA, developed at TheaterLab/La MaMa; NOMADS, developed at The New Group/The Lark.